 Gaming Innovation Group (GiG) will return to the sports betting vertical with a bang in 2022 thanks to its acquisition of B2B sportsbook and platform provider Sportnco.

-The deal, for an initial €50.8m in cash and stock, was announced just before Christmas, and sees the supplier’s footprint expand significantly 55 clients across 25 markets.
+The deal, for an initial €50.8m in cash and stock, was announced just before Christmas, and sees the supplier’s footprint expand significantly to 55 clients across 25 markets.

-Coupled with a strong presence in its native France, Sportnco has struck deals in territories such as Spain and Greece, and established a presence in Latin America.
+Coupled with a strong presence in its native France, Sportnco has struck deals in territories such as Spain and Greece and has established a presence in Latin America.
 Clients range from established online names such as Betway and NetBet, to land-based operators moving online including Casino Gran Madrid and leading Peruvian operators Casino Atlantic City and Olimpo.

 In November, GiG chief executive Richard Brown talked of the importance for building for the future, and the value of talking a strategic position in an early-stage market before it became a growth territory.
 Considering Sportnco’s client base and geographic footprint, he has found a partner that does the same.

 The deal, he says, has been a long time coming, and was flagged by Oakvale Capital – which last year alone played a key role in transactions involving Scientific Games, Super Group, Superbet and Evolution, among others.